Aggressive Philadelphia Dog Bite Lawsuit Attorney Serving the Counties of Buck, Chester, and Montgomery

 - Psychological damages as noted in a psychologist’s report.

-If an insurance company has denied your dog bite claim, or if they are trying to unfairly underpay your claim, you may need the assistance of an aggressive, skilled Philadelphia dog bite attorney.
-Dog bite lawyer Jeffrey Penneys, Esquire, can either help you negotiate with the insurance company or help you find a solution through the state’s legal system.
+If an insurance company has denied your dog bite claim, or if they are trying to unfairly underpay your claim, you may need the assistance of an aggressive, skilled attorney.
+Pennsylvania dog bite lawsuit attorney Jeffrey Penneys, Esquire, can either help you negotiate with the insurance company or help you find a solution through the state’s legal system.
 To get started, call 215-771-0430 and speak with The Dog Bite Lawyer today or fill out our case assessment form and Mr. Penneys will call you back.